Extend the Flowcore CLI

 export default class EmojifyStream extends BaseStreamCommand<typeof EmojifyStream> { static args = STREAM_ARGS

-static description = "Emojify the output" static examples = [ '<%= config.bin %> <%= command.id %> "https://flowcore.io/<org>/<data core>/*" -s 1y --no-live', ]
+static description = "Emojify the output" static examples = [ '<%= config.bin %> <%= command.id %> "https://flowcore.io/<org>/<Data Core>/*" -s 1y --no-live', ]

 static flags = { // add flags to the command to pass to the output processor }